caninos-loucos/labrador-aarch64-linux-4/README.md

 2) Added base board user configurable led support
 3) New fully functional and complete caninos-clk driver (written from scratch)
 4) Caninos KMS/DRM driver prepared for hdmi custom video modes and cvbs output
+5) Added base board 10bit ADC input support
-5) Corrected a plethora of minor bugs
+6) Corrected a plethora of minor bugs

 ## About
 This repository contains the source code of Caninos Labrador's 64bits linux